ztyyLV/web-twain-docs/indepth/faqs/troubleshooting/How-to-resolve-if-Dynamic-Web-TWAIN-stops-working-on-insecure-websites-in-Chrome-94.md

 noTitleIndex: true
 needAutoGenerateSidebar: true
 title: How to resolve if Dynamic Web TWAIN stops working on insecure websites in Chrome 94
-keywords: Dynamic Web TWAIN, Troubleshooting, Chrome 94 issue, HTTP website,
+keywords: Dynamic Web TWAIN, Troubleshooting, Chrome 94 issue, HTTP website, Edge 94 issue,
 breadcrumbText: How to resolve if Dynamic Web TWAIN stops working on insecure websites in Chrome 94
 description: How to resolve if Dynamic Web TWAIN stops working on insecure public websites in Chrome 94
 ---